VGSW/radar/README.md

 ## How ?

 SyslogStats will (as a default) read `data/syslog` and distribute disection of lines to a configureable number of processes using multiprocessing.Pool.
+After grouping the results by the message's hostname some interesting data is extracted from it.

 ## Building